lowRISC/lowrisc-site/content/docs/diplomacy/index.md

 The traditional way of using design time parameters and macros to choose manually implemented hardware components at compile time clearly would not fit the purpose.
-For this reason, the developing team of Rocket-Chip come out with a new compile time parameter negotiation and generation mechanism called Diplomacy, which is implemented and encapsulated into a Chisel package heavily leveraging the software engineering features provided by Chisel (Scala), including functional programming, generic type inference and object oriented programming.
+For this reason, the developing team of Rocket-Chip come out with a new Scala-run-time parameter negotiation and generation mechanism called Diplomacy, which is implemented and encapsulated into a Chisel package heavily leveraging the software engineering features provided by Chisel (Scala), including functional programming, generic type inference and object oriented programming.
 Taking the full benefits of this Diplomacy package, the in-house TileLink bus protocol has been totally overhauled and renovated.
-The new TileLink protocol supports automatic parameter negotiation and checking, bus generation and interrupt connection at compile time.
+The new TileLink protocol supports automatic parameter negotiation and checking, bus generation and interrupt connection at Scala-run-time.

 As for lowRISC, we use the Rocket-Chip as the internal SoC architecture while extends it with a top level AXI interconnects implemented using SystemVerilog (SV) rather than Chisel.